Toward a Unified Understanding of the Dense Matter Equation of State: Frameworks to Combine Multiple Information Sources

 BAND efforts have been widespread in nuclear physics to date, but a significant number of works have been published that help to constrain the dense matter EOS.
 The primary focus has been to develop BMM tools for the zero-temperature EOS spanning from chiral EFT ($\chi$EFT) to perturbative QCD~\cite{Semposki:2024vnp, Semposki:2025etb}, but there has also been notable work to constrain the saturation point of nuclear matter~\cite{Drischler:2024ebw}.
 Below we discuss both advances, the computational tools for which can be found in corresponding open source repositories~\cite{bandframework, Taweret, EOS_BMM_ANM}.

 \textbf{BMM for the dense matter EOS.} The BAND collaboration focused its efforts early on in developing model mixing techniques for general physics applications, with the dense matter EOS in mind as a possible case study of BAND tools for both model mixing and UQ~\cite{Phillips:2020dmw}.
 Specifically, a Gaussian process (GP) approach was tested to bridge the gap between two theories at extreme values of the input space~\cite{Semposki:2022gcp}.
 GPs have been used extensively in UQ for the EOS in recent years, and their development and exploration in the field is still ongoing~\cite{Essick:2020flb, Drischler:2020yad, Drischler:2020hwi, Finch:2025bao}.
 Within the BAND collaboration, they have been used to bridge the gap between the EOS from $\chi$EFT to pQCD, all the while preserving uncertainties of both theories within their respective density regions~\cite{Semposki:2024vnp}.
+Here we discuss their use in this application, including their limitations.

 GPs are constructed from a mean function $m(x)$ and a covariance function, or \textit{kernel} $\kappa(x,x')$, and are denoted by~\cite{rasmussen2006gaussian}

 where $x$ is some $d$-dimensional input space.
 The user's ability to choose a desired mean function or kernel to help capture the trends in the data from their scientific problem makes them very flexible objects.
 The kernel chosen may also have intrinsic parameters, called \textit{hyperparameters}, that need to be optimized.
 These parameters can be fixed by a user, or priors (called \textit{hyperpriors}) can be placed on them so that the GP produces realistic, physical results.
 This can be especially useful for situations where a quantity must remain positive, or can only vary between fixed values.
 For a more detailed introduction to GPs, we refer the reader to Refs.~\cite{Melendez:2019izc, duvenaud_PhD_2014, rasmussen2006gaussian}, and for an exposition of possible GP kernel and hyperprior choices we recommend Ref.~\cite{Semposki:2025etb}.